docspell/rpi-scripts/README.md

 This repository contains scripts and notes to automate most of creating a raspberry pi with docspell on it.

-This is a poor-mans replacement for automatically generating images… which may come later.
+*Note: This is a poor-mans way to do thing, instead of e.g. automatically generating flash images… which may come later.
+Any help here is much appreciated!
+So don't hesitate to submit issues and/or pull requests :-)*

 ## Basics